 6. Döner Kebab

 German food is diverse and delicious, making it one of the many reasons to visit Germany!
-German Döner kebabs are no exception from this rule.
+German Döner kebabs are no exception to this rule.
 German Döner kebabs offer a versatile German flavor that you’re sure to fall in love with.

-German Döner kebab meat is typically lamb or chicken that has been marinated with a mixture of garlic, salt, pepper, spiced etc. before being rotisserie cooked atop a flatbread which can be tomato seasoned or multigrain pita bread depending on individual preference.
+German Döner kebab meat is typically lamb or chicken that has been marinated with a mixture of garlic, salt, pepper, spiced, etc., before being rotisserie cooked atop a flatbread which can be tomato seasoned or multigrain pita bread, depending on individual preference.

 7. Schnitzel mit Pommes Frites

-You may know schnitzel as more of traditional German food, but schnitzel can come in more of a to-go form and as street food.
+You may know schnitzel as more traditional German food, but schnitzel can come in more of a to-go form and as street food.

 8. Hähnchenschenkel mit Kartoffelsalat

 Another German street food that you should try is German Hähnchenschenkel mit Kartoffelsalat.
-German Hähnchenschenkel mit Kartoffelsalat is a German dish that’s typically made with German fried potatoes and German fried chicken leg, which has been boiled in a broth consisting of garlic, onion, parsley, butter and milk.
+German Hähnchenschenkel mit Kartoffelsalat is a German dish that’s typically made with German fried potatoes and German fried chicken leg, which has been boiled in a broth consisting of garlic, onion, parsley, butter, and milk.